VAR disallows Ndidi's opener for Leicester City vs Tottenham Hotspur | Goal.com

 However, Harry Kane separated both teams in the 29th minute with his fantastic finish to give Spurs a 1-0 lead at half-time.

-Shortly before the Foxes' equaliser, Ivory Coast's Serge Aurier also had a goal disallowed for offside in the 67th minute after referee Paul Tierney consulted the VAR.
+Shortly before the Foxes' equaliser, Tottenham also had a goal disallowed after Serge Aurier's effort in the 67th minute was flagged offside by VAR.

 Ndidi was in action for the duration of the encounter while compatriot Kelechi Iheanacho did not make it into Brendan Rodgers' matchday squad.